mohdsanadzakirizvi/plaksha_rasa/assignments/assignment_A1.md

 Welcome to assignment A1!
-[Total Marks: 10]
+[Total Marks: 10 + 5 (bonus)]
 -------------------------

 - This assignment is going to reinforce some of the basic concepts of building a chatbot (using Rasa) that were discussed in the class.
-- There are two compulsory parts to the assignment: A1.
-NLU task and A2.
-Dialogue task that are discussed further.
-The third task is optional for those who want to challenge themselves more.
+- There are three compulsory parts to the assignment: A1.
+NLU task, A2.
+Dialogue task and A3.
+Evaluation task that are discussed further.
+The fourth task is optional for those who want to challenge themselves more.
 - You may use the **complete version** of the chatbot for this assignment.
 - Though it's not needed for the current assignment, feel free to refer the reading material to revise the concepts.